vuritysamuel/.github/profile/README.md

-# I’m a Data Science graduate student and Data Analytics Intern
+# Hello!
-Passionate about building impactful data-driven solutions.
+I'm Samuel, and I'm passionate about building impactful data-driven solutions.
 This GitHub space is where I showcase my work aimed at driving meaningful insights and impact.

 ## Projects (Finished)